zopefoundation/meta/config/README.rst

 Usage
 +++++

-To run a script on all packages listed in a ``packages.txt`` fike call ``multi-call.py`` the following way::
+To run a script on all packages listed in a ``packages.txt`` file call ``multi-call.py`` the following way::

     $ bin/python multi-call.py <name-of-the-script.py> <path-to-packages.txt> <path-to-clones> <arguments-for-script>